-When assessing the merits of your application against the three technical (weighted) assessment criteria, the Committee will use the rating scale at Appendix C. Rating of the non-technical (Value and Risk of your project Assessment Criterion) will be done in accordance with the Rating Scale at Appendix D.
+When assessing the merits of your application against the three technical (weighted) assessment criteria (criteria 1-3), the Committee will use the rating scale at Appendix C. Rating of the non-technical (non-weighted) criterion (Criterion 4) will be done in accordance with the rating scale at Appendix D.

-To be awarded MRFF funding, applications must receive a rating of 5 or higher against each of the weighted technical assessment criteria (Criterion 1, 2 and 3), and a rating of 'Good' or 'Excellent' for the non-weighted assessment criterion.
+To be awarded MRFF funding, applications must receive a rating of 5 or higher against each of the weighted technical assessment criteria (criteria 1-3), and a rating of 'Good' or 'Excellent' for the non-weighted assessment criterion (Criterion 4).